data-apis/array-api/spec/API_specification/elementwise_functions.md

 .. note::

-    The purpose of this API, which is particularly useful in financial applications, is to calculate `exp(x)-1.0` more accurately when `x` is close to zero.
+    The purpose of this API is to calculate `exp(x)-1.0` more accurately when `x` is close to zero.
 Accordingly, conforming implementations should avoid implementing this API as simply `exp(x)-1.0`.
 See FDLIBM, or some other IEEE 754-2019 compliant mathematical library, for a potential reference implementation.

 -   If `x_i` is `NaN`, the result is `NaN`.
 -   If `x_i` is `+0`, the result is `+0`.